azuregomez/BatchPoolCustomImage/README.md

 Most code is in BatchAgent.cs
 <h3>Pre-requisites</h3>
 <ol>
-<li>Batch Account Created.  <br>
+<li>Batch Account Created with Batch Service Pool Allocation Mode<br>
 https://docs.microsoft.com/en-us/azure/batch/batch-account-create-portal
 <li>Storage Account v2 Created.
 Hierarchical namespaces should be disabled.
 This account will be used to upload a Resource File for the Batch Tasks.
 <li>Asscociate the Storage Account with the Batch Account in the batch account storage account tab.
 <li>Azure Active Directory Web/API App Registration created.
 This creates a Service Principal to be used by the code.
 You will need the application Id and Key.
+The Batch client API must use AAD authentication in order to use custom images.
 <li>VM Image created from snapshot.
 This is used by the code to create a Batch Pool with Custom Images.
 To create an image, a VM needs to run sysprep, snapshotted and then image can be created.
 There is a Powershell image.ps1 included in BatchApp/Powershell that creates snapshot an image after SYSPREP. <br>
 https://docs.microsoft.com/en-us/azure/virtual-machines/windows/snapshot-copy-managed-disk<br>
 https://docs.microsoft.com/en-us/azure/virtual-machines/windows/capture-image-resource#create-an-image-from-a-snapshot-using-powershell